christianyarwood62/react/react_notes.md

 ## Browser Paint phase

-1)updated UI on the screen
+1. updated UI on the screen

 ## How Diffing works